clumsycomputer/bow/README.md

 # bow

-a language tailored for ergonomic function composition targeting javascript runtimes
+a language tailored for ergonomic composition of strongly-typed functions targeting javascript runtimes